|

 FADH2 Reduced form of flavin adenine dinucleotide.

-family In taxonomy, a division of an order that itself contains one or more genera.
+family /FAM-lee/ In taxonomy, a division of an order that itself contains one or more genera.
 CHART OF RELATIVE TAXONOMIC RANKS

 fat A triacylglycerol ester of a fatty acid.
 During hydrolysis, fats are broken down into glycerol and triacylglycerols, a process that provides energy to cellular tissues.